avillafiorita/slideshow-reveal.js/README.markdown

 Now you're ready to use it using the `-t/--template` switch.
 Example:

     $ slideshow build doc/s9-reveal.textile -t reveal --h2

+## Troubleshooting

+If you get an error like the following when building the presentation:

+> *** error: No such file or directory @ rb_file_s_stat - /$HOME/.slideshow/templates/slideshow-reveal.js/reveal.js/Gruntfile.js

+Then you probably forgot to fetch the reveal.js library.
+Run the following to fetch it and fix the problem.

+    $ cd ~/.slideshow/templates/slideshow-reveal.js
+    $ git submodule init && git submodule update

 ## Documentation